Monitoring dashboard showing analytics and metrics

 LLM Observability Tools Compared (2026)

 Once you ship LLM features to production, you need visibility into what's happening: what prompts are being sent, how much each call costs, whether quality is holding up, and where failures occur.
 LLM observability tools fill this gap.
-This post compares the leading options and what each does well.
+This post compares the tools in the category and what each does well.

 At a glance

-- Self-hosted, open-source tracing.
+• Self-hosted, open-source tracing.
 Langfuse.
 MIT-licensed, self-hostable, broad integrations (LangChain, OpenAI SDK, LiteLLM).
-Acquired by ClickHouse in January 2026, MIT license unchanged.
+Joined ClickHouse in January 2026, with no planned changes to licensing or self-hosting.
 Trade-off: long-term roadmap is now tied to a database company.

-- Zero-code integration.
+• Zero-code integration.
 Helicone.
 Proxy-based, change one line (base URL).
-Logs every request with cost tracking across 300+ models.
+Logs every request with cost tracking across major providers (OpenAI, Anthropic, Gemini, Mistral, DeepSeek, and more).
 Trade-off: proxy adds a network hop, and all traffic routes through it.

-- AI gateway with built-in observability.
+• AI gateway with built-in observability.
 Portkey.
-Fully open-sourced gateway (March 2026) with routing, fallbacks, caching, and logging.
+Open-source AI gateway with routing, fallbacks, caching, and logging.
+Gateway 2.0 (pre-release as of May 2026) is bringing previously enterprise-only features into open-source.
 Trade-off: adds a gateway layer, which is more infrastructure to manage.

 Why LLM observability matters